 <link rel="alternate" hreflang="x-default" href="https://yourdomain.com/en/article/" />

-The wrong version (canonical pointing to the English page from the Chinese page) drops the entire Chinese group from the index — only the English page ranks, and it ranks badly for Chinese queries.
+If the Chinese page’s canonical wrongly points to the English page, the entire Chinese locale group can drop from the index — only the English page ranks, and it ranks badly for Chinese queries.
+Each translated URL must self-canonical and only cross-reference its siblings via hreflang.

-Another conflict: your sitemap lists URL A, but page A’s canonical points to URL B. Google trusts the canonical, so the sitemap submission is wasted.
+Another conflict: your sitemap lists URL A, but page A’s canonical points to URL B. Google treats rel="canonical" as a stronger signal than sitemap presence, so it follows the canonical and the sitemap entry is effectively wasted.

 4. Canonical mismatches by case / trailing slash / protocol